 A similar option to create a shortcut link will also be available on other web browsers running on Windows.

-So this was all from this guide on how to add a browser shortcut link for your desired site.
-There is an important point to keep in mind though.
-It doesnât really matter which browser you have used while creating the shortcut, the latter will always open via your default browser only.
+So this was all from this guide on adding a browser shortcut link for your desired site.
+There is a crucial point to keep in mind, though.
+It doesn’t matter which browser you have used while creating the shortcut; the latter will always open via your default browser only.

-For example, if you have created a link via Firefox but your default browser is set to Edge, then the system will respect this decision and will open the site via Edge itself.
+For example, if you have created a link via Firefox but your default browser is set to Edge, the system will respect this decision and open the site via Edge itself.
 With that said, we have shared two different methods in this guide.